NIST vs. ISO –What You Need To Know

 On the other hand, since ISO 27001 requires extensive certification audits, the cost is much higher.
 Organizations must also conduct surveillance audits during the first two years of their ISO cyber standards certification and perform a recertification audit in the third year.

-As a result, most companies start with NIST and work up to ISO 27001 as the business grows.
+As a result, most companies begin with NIST and progress to ISO 27001 as their business expands.

 What's best for your company ultimately relies on its maturity, goals, and unique risk management requirements.

 ISO 27001 is an excellent solution for operationally mature enterprises facing external cybersecurity certification demands.
-However, you may not be ready to commit to an ISO 27001 certification and should consider a NIST-based approach, with its explicit cyber risk assessment template, might be more beneficial.
+However, you may not be ready to commit to an ISO 27001 certification, and a NIST-based approach, with its explicit cyber risk assessment template, might be more beneficial.

 Before establishing and implementing stricter cybersecurity measures and controls, you should conduct an NIST audit to assess your firm's performance.